 Strategy games are defined to be those titles in which the user directs or manipulates resources to create a set of conditions that result in success as determined within the confines of the game.
 These games can offer the user the chance to simulate or to virtually reproduce an experience, real or imaginary, which would require some form of equipment.
 Strategy games emphasize the planning of tactics rather than the execution.
-Past examples include: Orcs Must Die!, Total War: Shogun II, Toy Soldiers: Cold War, Starcraft 2, and Civilization V.
+Past examples include: XCOM: Enemy Unknown, FTL, Minecraft 360, Orcs Must Die!
+2, and Total War: Shogun 2 - Fall of the Samurai.